My Say My Way – inclusive voice platform for complex learners

 At the centre of this project are the diverse range of people who will use the MSMW tools – students, teachers, school leaders and parents/carers – working and learning in a wide range of settings across NSW public schools.

 We use a human-centred design thinking approach, working collaboratively with schools during the design and testing process.
-This involves:
+Feedback from educators and stakeholders so far have told us:

 Category: